stwupton/blog_posts/drafts/my-game-jam-spree.md

-I originally began writing this blog post about the PIZZA JAM game I made in February but I have done two more since then and I’d thought it’d be nice to touch on them all briefly in one post.
+I originally began writing this blog post about the PIZZA JAM game I made in February but I have done two more since then and I thought it’d be nice to touch on them all briefly in one post.

 # Being a Square (PIZZA JAM)